Ted Cruz maintains ties to right-wing group despite its extremist messaging

 Cruz himself criticized a local GOP leader who, in the days after Floyd’s death, posted a graphic on Facebook that juxtaposed a Martin Luther King Jr. quote with a banana.
 “Dammit, stop it.
 Stop saying stupid, racist things,” Cruz tweeted.

-About two weeks before the deadly Jan.
+About two weeks before the Jan.
 6 riot, the TTP posted a diagram on Facebook of a guillotine built from materials available at Home Depot.
 “Something you can do with your $600 stimulus check,” reads the caption.

 As a pro-Trump mob roamed the U.S. Capitol on Jan.
 6, the McCartys each retweeted a now-suspended account that wrote: “If politicians deserve to live at all, let it be in fear.”
 The following day, Fred McCarty tweeted, “Capitol Stormers did nothing wrong.”